Why am I and who made me the watchman

 And locks out my chance for a sliver of sleep

 As first indigo then azure break the hold

-Of the stars and the night’s all numbered sheep
+Of taunting stars and night’s all numbered sheep,

 This unwanted vigil miserably kept